July 21, 2021

 What I can tell you is you get really clever.
 You freeze everything and multi-purpose the packets as ice packs.
-You make marinades and vinaigrettes in advance, and you simplify your recipes to dry seasoning and pre-made mixes, and you heavy upon the salt and pepper.
+You make marinades and vinaigrettes in advance, and you simplify your recipes to dry seasoning and pre-made mixes, and you rely heavily on salt and pepper.
 We have upgraded the Dodge Xplor that crapped out on the road in Fruita, Colorado, to a Winnebago Paseo that we traded for our broken-down van and a sizeable cashier’s check.

-Here are some rules for car, tent, sailing, or camper cooking for a 4-5 day trip based on what we have learned and a few bonus recipes for the road.
+Here are some of my camping essentials for car, tent, sailing, or camper cooking for a 4-5 day trip based on what we have learned and a few bonus recipes for the road.

 Freeze the proteins